yvanmanz1/Tourist-management-system/README.md

 Documentation
-This system contains a program that is designed to perform some functions of tourists handling in a tourism management company.
+This system includes a program that is designed to perform some tasks of a tourism management company.
+There a number of Functions that does the tasks.